Blendify/blender-manual/trunk/blender_docs/manual/modeling/surfaces/editing/surface.rst

    :Menu:      :menuselection:`Surface --> Delete`
    :Hotkey:    :kbd:`X`, :kbd:`Delete`

-The *Erase* pop-up menu of surfaces offers you two options:

-Selected
-   This will delete the selected rows, *without* breaking the surface (i.e. the adjacent rows will be directly linked, joined, once the intermediary ones are deleted).
 The selection must abide by the following rules:

 - Whole rows, and only whole rows must be selected.
 - Only rows along the same axis must be selected (i.e. you cannot delete both U and V rows at the same time).

 Also remember that NURBS order cannot be higher than its number of control points in a given axis, so it might decrease when you delete some control points...
 Of course, when only one row remains, the surface becomes a "surface curve"; when only one point remains, there is no more visible surface; and when all points are deleted, the surface itself is deleted.

-All
-   As with meshes or curves, this deletes everything in the object!
+Vertices
+   This will delete the selected rows, *without* breaking the surface (i.e. the adjacent rows will be directly linked, joined, once the intermediary ones are deleted).
+   Remember that NURBS order cannot be higher than its number of control points, so it might decrease when you delete some control point.
+   Of course, when only one point remains, there is no more visible curve, and when all points are deleted, the curve itself is deleted.
+Segment
+   Deletes the segment that connects the selected control points and disconnecting them.
+Dissolve Vertices :kbd:`Ctrl-X`
+   This feature only works for :doc:`Curves </modeling/curves/index>`.

 Example